Papaglory/PID-Rocket-Simulator/README.md

 ## Description

-This program implements a PID (Proportional-Integral-Derivative) controller within a 3D rocket simulation environment.
+This project implements a PID (Proportional-Integral-Derivative) controller within a 3D rocket simulation environment.
 Under specific restrictions and assumptions, the controller is designed to manage the rocket's stability, rotation and movement with respect to a target location.
 The simulation operates within the physics engine of the Unity game engine.

 ## Preview

 ### Maneuverability
 <img src="assets/preview-1.gif" alt="Alt Text" width="600" height="350" />

-Descriptiion
+The rocket will make precise adjustments based on the target (represented by the red sphere) to smoothly move to the desired location, minimizing oscillations.

 ### Descent
 <img src="assets/preview-2.gif" alt="Alt Text" width="600" height="350" />

-Descriptiion
+Observe the rocket's transition from high altitude to ground level as it adjusts its trajectory to a new target by initiating a pre-burn for momentum gain, engine shutdown and finally a 'suicide burn' landing maneuver at the designated location.

 ## Assumptions